Ingesting Data

 Each stage is a critical part of the ingestion and storage process:

 Incoming data is ingested and processed so that the information is suitable for storing in LogScale.
-This includes:
+This includes parsing the incoming events into individual fields and setting tags and datasources.

-As incoming data has been received and parsed the last step done by the ingestion layer is to put the data on a Kafka queue, which acts as the durable storage for the incoming data before it can be digested and stored by LogScale.
+As incoming data has been received and parsed, the last step done by the ingestion layer is to put the data on a Kafka queue.
+The Kafka queue acts as the durable storage for the incoming data before it can be digested and stored by LogScale.

 The digest process handles live queries and translates the incoming stream of events into the stored, on disk segments that LogScale will use to store and query data.